Improving React Testing Library Tests

 by the textbox

-here doesn't mean the input's name
+here doesn't refer to the input's name

-attribute, but its accessible name.
-Consequently, for inputs the accessible name, is often the text content of their labels.
-In our form, the name input has a Name
+attribute, but rather its accessible name.
+As a result, for inputs, the accessible name is often the text content of their labels.
+In our form, the name input has a Name label, so let's use that.

 When running the test we get an error:

-shellTestingLibraryElementError: Unable to find an accessible element with the role "textbox" and name "Name"
+textTestingLibraryElementError: Unable to find an accessible element with the role "textbox" and name "Name"

-and the help text below shows that our input doesn't have an accessible name:
+The help text below shows that our input doesn't have an accessible name:

-shellHere are the accessible roles: textbox: Name "": <input id="name" placeholder="Enter your name" />
+textHere are the accessible roles: textbox: Name "": <input id="name" placeholder="Enter your name" />

 attribute matching the associated input's id

-.
-Looks like our input already has an id, so we just need to add the for
+, so we just need to add the for

 (htmlFor